The 13 Moons of Writer's Block

 My real-life brother John died in 2004, at 28, by his own hand.
-In my third novel, Seeing Gethin, I desperately wanted to invent an alternate reality in which the brother gets professional help and lives happily ever after.
+In my second novel, I desperately wanted to invent an alternate reality in which the brother gets professional help and lives happily ever after.
 Then I could finally show John, as Lucinda Williams would say, what he lost when he left this world, this sweet old world.

 Putting Serena’s brother on Prozac didn't seem to make sense at that stage of my book's development, though.
 Thus, I'd been stuck – unable to move forward with the narrative for some months.

-“Maybe it’s like Thirteen Moons,” my friend Jeremy said, referring to the novel by Charles Frazier.
+“Maybe it’s like Thirteen Moons,” Jeremy said, referring to the novel by Charles Frazier.
 “You know, like, different versions of what happens.”

 Flowering trees, not lightbulbs, hung over our heads, yet I swear the café brightened.